Guide:

 Thu 5 Sep - 24

-In show jumping, the obstacles are, without a doubt, at the absolute center of attention.
+In show jumping, the jumps are, without a doubt, at the absolute center of attention.
 They come in different colors, constellations and combinations – and can seem just as daunting as magnificent.
-There are many kinds of obstacles, but in this article, we have listed the most common ones in the show jumping arenas out there.
+There are many kinds of jumps, but in this article, we have listed the most common ones in the show jumping arenas out there.

 Show jumping is one of the most common equestrian disciplines.
 It originates from the 18th century’s English countryside, where obstacles were a part of traditional fox hunting.
 Since the early 1900s, show jumping has been included in the Olympic Games.